hashbangcode/drupal-services-talk/src/slides.md

 <!-- _footer: "" -->
 ## Tagged Services - Autoconfigure

-- Use the `autoconfigure: true` directive to automatically tag classes that implement the `Symfony\Component\EventDispatcher\EventSubscriberInterface` interface
+- Use the `autoconfigure: true` directive to automatically tag classes.

 ```yml
 services: